info-beamer/package-sdk/dev-mode/README.md

 your operating system above.

 If you have any kind of firewall active you must allow incoming connections to TCP port 3333 to your development box.
+This is especially true on Windows where the firewall blocks incoming connections by default.
+When the firewall dialog opens, be sure to allow Python3.

 ## Preparing your info-beamer device